ViktorProphet/URP-Outline/README.md

 # URP-Outline

 This is a Outline URP RenderFeature for Unity versions 2022 and above.

 I made this by Ben Golus's fantastic article https://bgolus.medium.com/the-quest-for-very-wide-outlines-ba82ed442cd9.

-To fit the URP feature, I edited a little bit to the shader.
+To fit the URP feature, I made a little bit change to the shader.

 *This Outline works with Layer Mask.
 To set which object that the outline will be draw at, you need to set them to a specific Layer.*